tinne26/ggfnt/specification.md

 Named glyphs are useful to look up "unique" glyphs from within the code, like, "ico-heart-half" or others that may be relevant in your game but you can't or don't want connected to standard unicode code points.
 These would be mapped to a unicode private area like (U+E000, U+F8FF).
 Recommended standard named glyphs:
 - `notdef`: rectangle representing missing glyph.
 This should also be the first glyph in the font.
 Names must conform to `basic-name-regexp`.
-Names aren't meant to support naming *all* glyphs in the font, only glyphs that have to be referenceable in particular due to *specific game needs* or general operation (e.g. notdef).
+Names aren't meant to support naming *all* glyphs in the font, only glyphs that have to be referenceable due to *specific game needs* or general operation (e.g. "notdef").

 ### Settings